Frequently Asked Questions

 What security and compliance certifications does Hygraph have?

-Hygraph is SOC 2 Type 2 compliant, ISO 27001 certified, and GDPR compliant.
-These certifications ensure enterprise-grade security and data protection for users.
-Security Features
+Hygraph is SOC 2 Type 2 compliant (since August 3, 2022), ISO 27001 certified, and GDPR compliant.
+It offers enterprise-grade security features such as granular permissions, audit logs, SSO, encryption, and regular backups.
+(Source)

 Pricing & Plans